springone-tour-2021/lab-workshop-3/workshop/content/exercises/D-04-content.md

 We will use a new GitHub Actions workflow named Update Tag.
 We want this workflow to be launched from the previous Deploy workflow after it runs the tests and pushes the code to `cat-service-release`.
 To trigger this new workflow, we will use a [repository_dispatch event](https://docs.github.com/en/actions/reference/events-that-trigger-workflows#repository_dispatch).

-The following code will send the dispatch event via curl to GitHub.
+The following curl command will send the dispatch event via curl to GitHub.
 It is sending the event type `tag`.
 You will later uncomment this section in the browser.